Acupuncture is a branch of Traditional Chinese Medicine (TCM), an ancient system of healing, which has evolved over the last 3,000 years.

 Yamamoto New Scalp Acupuncture (YNSA) is a form of acupuncture developed by Dr. Toshikatsu Yamamoto in the 20th century.
 It's a relatively modern technique focusing on stimulating and needling specific points on the scalp.

-YNSA is used for a wide range of conditions and it is extremely efficient for pain management and musculoskeletal problems.
+YNSA is used for a wide range of conditions and is extremely efficient for pain management and musculoskeletal problems.
 YNSA can be used alongside other acupuncture techniques or conventional medical treatments, depending on the individual's needs.

 Cupping is an ancient therapeutic method, in which cups made of glass, bamboo or plastic are applied to the skin.